This blog may contain affiliate links. Read our disclosure policy for more info.

 The large common areas and friendly staff make the environment so inviting and easy to meet other travelers.

 But besides the social vibe, Pariwana has nice facilities offering everything you would expect from a top-rated hostel in Cusco.
-Location is central and they have an onsite restaurant perfect for an easy meal.
+The location is central and they have an onsite restaurant perfect for an easy meal.

 Expect to pay about $11 USD for a dorm bed in a 10 share with breakfast included!